tutek1/DTLabs/01_Basics/lab01.md

 - **Visibility** - if `Player` is hidden all children nodes are also hidden (eye icon next to the node)
 - and many others ...

+> aside positive
+> Remember that every node in Godot is a scene and can be loaded as the main scene or created/destroyed at will.

 ## Add your own object